 - 1/2 cup chopped green olives

 - 1/2 - 3/4 lb cooked shrimp chopped

 - 1 Tbsp cumin

 - small bunch of cilantro chopped finely

-- 1 pkg filo dough or egg roll wrappers
+- 1 pkg phyllo dough or egg roll wrappers

 - 1 egg beaten for sealing briouats